Conferences and Didactics

 A monthly cochlear implant conference takes place in conjunction with the cochlear implant audiologists at the University of Texas at Dallas Callier Center for Communication Disorders.
 The purpose of the conference is to discuss pediatric cochlear implant candidates in a multidisciplinary setting.

 There are extensive opportunities for both basic science and clinical research.
 The neurotology fellow will be involved in multiple clinical research projects and will be expected to publish a manuscript in a peer-reviewed journal.
-An optional three-month block can be used during the beginning of the second year of fellowship if an appropriate basic science project is selected.
+An optional three-month block can be used during the beginning of the second year if an appropriate basic science project is selected.